 Don’t rush him out of his feelings

-One of the biggest mistakes we make dealing with sadness is trying to rush our kids out of it.
+One of the biggest parenting mistakes we make dealing with a sad child is trying to rush our kids out of their feelings.
 Understandably so—we don’t want our kids to feel down, and sometimes, witnessing their difficult emotions is hard for us as well.
 It’s much easier to spend time with our kids when they’re happy than when they feel sad.

 But rushing him out of his feelings actually delays or suppresses the emotions that need to pass.
 Yes, there are ways to ease the feelings along, but trying to get it out of the way only makes it linger and doesn’t address the initial problem.